 When the $30 billion merger between wireless carriers Sprint and T-Mobile was finalized on April 1, T-Mobile CEO John Legere claimed that the combined company was about “creating new, high-quality, high paying jobs,” and the deal would be “jobs positive from Day One and every day thereafter.”

 However, reports are now emerging that thousands of jobs are being eliminated as T-Mobile has moved aggressively to close down between 1,200 and 2,000 of its Metro prepaid phone retail locations.
-The total number of layoffs from these closures are projected to be around 6,000.
+The total number of layoffs from these closures is projected to be around 6,000.
 Prior to the closures and layoffs, it was estimated that there were 10,000 Metro by T-Mobile locations in the US.

 According to TotalTelecom, “T-Mobile have argued that this move has nothing to do with the coronavirus pandemic—which, in fact, could have provided them a handy excuse—but have rather positioned the closures as ‘optimizing their retail footprint.’
 The company has not responded to those noting that this mass of job losses runs contrary to their pre-merger promises.”